wavelike/wavelike.github.io/projects_papers.md

 permalink: /projects_papers/
 ---

-This is a list of various selected personal projects and papers I read:
+This is a list of selected personal projects I was working on and and papers or books I read:

 ## Personal Projects